 The College of Engineering offers six minors, open to all University students who have taken the appropriate pre-requisite courses for upper-level engineering and science courses.
-For students in the College of Engineering, only one course required for the minor may double-count towards degree requirements and the minor.
+For students in the College of Engineering, at least one, and up to two course(s) required for the minor may double-count towards degree requirements and the minor.
+The department who manages the minor should be consulted for the rules.
 Students in other colleges should consult their own program department for similar restrictions.